-GitHub integration templates enable teams to quickly and efficiently roll out integrations for their GitHub repositories across an entire portfolio of products.
-With configuration templates, you can save any GitHub integration you create for a given product to use across your account.
+GitHub integration templates enable teams to quickly and efficiently roll out integrations for their GitHub repositories.
+With configuration templates, you can save any GitHub integration you create for a given workspace to use across your account.
 This enables others to apply that template to future integrations.

 Templates allow you to:

 - Easily manage large numbers of integrations.

 - Speed up the process of setting up integrations.

 - Simplify the process when utilizing a single set of credentials.

 - Move items between projects using the same integration template.

 Note: Both 1.0 and 2.0 integrations allow you to use integration templates, though the template and the integration versions need to match (2.0 integrations need 2.0 templates, etc.).

 When a single user is also the owner of the GitHub repository, they are able to create the first integration using their username and password.
 From that point on, workspace owners can use this template every time a new integration is added without having to change or add a username and password.
 If the username and password needs to be updated in the future, updating the template will refresh the credentials for all integrations utilizing that template.